daltonh/arb/doc/content/simulation_setup/index.md

 }}
 ```

-Note that the & line continuation symbol is not used in string code (no line continuation is required in perl), and that commands need to finish with a semi-colon (;) otherwise quite criptic error messages can result.
+Note that the & line continuation symbol is not used in perl code (no line continuation is required in perl), and that commands need to finish with a semi-colon (;) otherwise quite criptic error messages can result.

 #### Local variables versus string variables